 Not making sure the name in your MyNCIDQ profile matches your photo ID.

 Your name as listed in your MyNCIDQ profile must match the name on your government-issued photo ID exactly.
 Prometric will turn away test takers at check-in if their ID does not match the admission information.
-CIDQ can help you make changes Monday – Friday, 9am – 4pm, at least one day prior to exam.
+CIDQ can help you make changes Monday – Friday, 9 am – 4 pm, at least one day before the exam.

 Not paying attention to the timelines and deadlines.

-Once you have approval to sit for the NCIDQ Examination, you must take and pass all three exam sections within a specific timeline.
+Once you have the approval to sit for the NCIDQ Examination, you must take and pass all three exam sections within a specific timeline.
 You'll receive your personal timeline upon successful application.
-If you do not pass within this timeframe, all scores are void, and you will need to reapply and retake all sections again.
+If you do not pass within this timeframe, all scores are void, and you will need to reapply and retake all sections.

 Not keeping your MyNCIDQ Profile up to date.

-CIDQ will send all important communication to the email you provide.
-Make sure you whitelist all emails from @certmetrics.com, @cidq.org and @qpractice.com.
-We recommend you setup a Gmail filter, to automatically label all of these together with “NCIDQ Exam” in your inbox.
+CIDQ will send all-important communication to the email you provide.
+Make sure you whitelist all emails from @certmetrics.com, @cidq.org, and @qpractice.com.
+We recommend setting up a Gmail filter to automatically label all of these together with “NCIDQ Exam” in your inbox.

 Have more questions about the exam?
-Learn more about how to figure out the NCIDQ Exam requirements and get a free download of these tips, a handout for test takers, and our cheat sheets.
+Learn more about how to figure out the NCIDQ Exam requirements.